Walk the Beautiful Fairy Glen along the Kilbroney river.

 The Great Obelisk of Major General Robert Ross of Bladensburg.

-New scenic Ferry across the Beautiful Lough to Carlingford.
+New scenic Ferry across the lough to Carlingford.

 Slieve Martin the first summit of the Mournes at 1600 ft, with Wonderful views of Carlingford Lough & beyond.

 Cloughmore set down from a receding Glacier 11000 yrs ago.

 The 9th Century St Bronaghs Cross and the well.

 Worlds once tallest man Patrick Murphy s grave & 8ft head stone.